 Sheet pan dinners are always convenient, and this sheet pan shrimp scampi recipe is fast, easy, and insanely addicting!
 In less than 20 minutes, ingredients like lemon, butter, garlic, shrimp, and baguette topped with parmesan are transformed into a savory meal that’s perfect at the end of a long day.

-Shrimp is one of my favorite fast and easy dinner options.
-However, because it cooks so quickly, I’m not a big fan of sautéing it.
+Shrimp is one of my favorite fast and easy dinner options, and I never get tired of shrimp scampi.
+However, because shrimp cooks so quickly, I’m not a big fan of sautéing it.
 Using tongs to flip 15+ shrimp quickly when I’m trying to cook them perfectly can make preparing an easy protein feel a little stressful.
 What can I say, it’s the perfectionist in me.

 This is why I’m a huge fan of either boiling, steaming, or baking shrimp.
 Everything is cooked evenly at the same time.
 When one shrimp is ready, they’re all ready.